Lackadaisical-Security/Spectre-Map/README.md

 For detailed technical information, see:
 - [ASM Architecture Notes](asm/ARCHITECTURE_NOTES.md) - Assembly integration details
 - [AI/ML Implementation](AI_ML_IMPLEMENTATION.md) - Neural network models and training

 ---

-## 🎯 Overview

-SpectreMap is a bare-metal optimized, real-time, interactive visual reconnaissance and intelligence-mapping platform.
-Built for red teams, cyber intelligence agents, digital operatives, and OPSEC-driven professionals, it overlays signals, behavioral anomalies, and terrain data into a responsive, multi-spectral dashboard.

-The core philosophy is **tactical omnipresence through precision visualization** — creating an immersive environment where digital and physical threats can be seen, mapped, and neutralized before they manifest.

-> *"You don't need eyes when you've got SpectreMap.
-You see the enemy before they even know you're watching."*

----